 To save a project you can go to File and select "Save project" (if your intent is to overwrite the existing project file) or "Save as" to save but simultaneously create new project file.
-There are also dedicated keyboard shortcuts for both actions.

-Figure 16.
+Figure 14.
 File - Save options.

 Another way to save project is by using this button from Toolbar: